logscape/weblogsapp/README.md

 :WeblogsApp-1.0
 ===========

 The WebLogApp monitors a web servers access and error logs.
-It provides searches for logs produced by
+It provides searches for access logs produced by

  * Apache,
+ *Microsoft IIS Web Server
  * Nginx
- *Microsoft IIS Web Server
  * Web Server which support the Xtended Log Format.

 ## Downloads